6810 words, short story, REPRINT

 “Yes,” I croaked.
 “I would.”

-First published in Life on Mars: Tales from the New Frontier, edited by Jonathan Strahan.
+Originally published in Life on Mars: Tales from the New Frontier, edited by Jonathan Strahan.